 - 1. First request is to allow an increase on maximum building height from 28ft to 38ft.
 This would allow the owner to increase the density of the project from 53 units to 68 units (2 ADUS, 10 affordable, and 56 market rate) by designing the buildings as 3 stories instead of 2.
-Also, by designing the buildings as 3 stories instead of 2.
-Also, by designing the buildings as 3 stories stories area to add more parking spaces, outdoor open space, and the reduction of the building footprints helps to increase the pervious surface area to reduce stormwater. - 2.
+Also, by designing the buildings as 3 stories there would be additional site area to add more parking spaces, outdoor open space, and the reduction of the building footprints helps to increase the pervious surface area to reduce stormwater. - 2.
 Second we would like to request the City to be responsible for the upsizing and cleaning of the storm drain system along Ocean View Drive.
 According to the 2004 Storm Drainage Master Plan, four existing culverts need to be upsized to accommodate sizes between 24" and 30".
 We are requesting that the City implement these culvert improvements, including the upsizing and cleaning of the drainage ditch areas."